 - Once a pesticide is selected, notify

-- Make sure that the product is registered for use in Nebraska and know the laws regarding its use.
-For more information about which products are registered in Nebraska, visit http://www.kellysolutions.com/NE/pesticideindex.htm
+Make sure that the product is registered for use in Nebraska and know the laws regarding its use.
+Search for registered products in Nebraska.

 - Read the Pesticide Label